Globus SDK Configuration#

 verification turned on.

-Used to disable SSL verification, typically to handle SSL-intercepting firewalls.
+Used to configure SSL/TLS verification, typically to handle SSL/TLS-intercepting firewalls.
 By default, all connections to servers are verified.
 Set

 Adjust the timeout when HTTP requests are made.
 By default, requests have a 60 second read timeout – for slower responses, try setting